 So, how does stress actually relate to the cause of blemishes on your face?
 That’s where things get a little more complicated.
 "Emotional stress triggers an increased release of the stress hormone cortisol," Vaidian explains.
 According to the Mayo Clinic, when increased, cortisol triggers a systemic response within the body that has the potential to "alter immune system responses and [suppress] the digestive system, the reproductive system, and growth processes."

 Cortisol is key in causing stress acne breakouts as well.
 "When cortisol levels rise, they disrupt levels of hormones that regulate sebum balance and result in clogged pores and development of acne,” Vaidian explains.
 In other words: More oil production means more clogged pores, and more clogged pores mean more breakouts.

-“If you work with your skin, the results will be there one step at a time,” Dr. Green says.
-For treatment options, she recommends “a topical spot treatment, something like salicylic acid which can be found over-the-counter.”
+“If you work with your skin, the results will be there one step at a time,” Green says.
+For treatment options, she recommends “a topical spot treatment, something like salicylic acid, which can be found over-the-counter.”

-[Ed. note: We recommend this salicylic acid acne spot treatment to target acne, reduce blemish size and redness, and soothe skin.]
+We like Murad's salicylic acid acne spot treatment to target acne, reduce blemish size and redness, and soothe skin.

 If it’s something deeper—a stress “cyst,” something under-the-skin, perhaps—"just hold a warm or cold compress over the affected area to decrease the pain and/or redness.”
 This should be done for a few minutes twice a day until the spot is minimized.